MojoAuth/mojoauth-blog/content/what-is-jwt.md

 ### Tampering with the signing algorithm

+There are many algorithms used to sign the JWT tokens, one of which is none algorithm.
+This algorithm can be used as a gateway for attackers to tamper with the security of application.

-- **None algorithm:** In the cases where the integrity of the token is already verified by other means, JWT supports using the 'none' algorithm.
+**None algorithm** is supported by JWT in the cases where the integrity of the token is already verified by other means.
 With this algorithm, a JWT token can be issued by the server without any signature.

 The attacker can use this vulnerablity to their advantage by setting the algorithm to 'none,' giving a null signature, and fooling the server to accept it as a valid token.
 However, many libraries have already been patched for this vulnerability and added security checks to reject the none algorithm.